hirosasada/hirosasada.github.io/README.md

 <span style="font-size:14pt">**Welcome to Hiro Sasada's website**</span>
-(This website is <font color="Red">currently under construction</font>.
-Please use [this website](https://hironori-sasada.net) till April 2019.

 - **Hironori Sasada is Associate Professor of Japanese politics at the Research Faculty of Media and Communication, Hokkaido University.
-He is also the program coordinator of [Hokkaido University's Modern Japanese Studies Program.](https://www.oia.hokudai.ac.jp/mjsp/)**
+He is also the program coordinator of <font color="Red">Hokkaido University's Modern Japanese Studies Program.</font>** [MJSP website](https://www.oia.hokudai.ac.jp/mjsp/)

 ### About me